- Wel Keuzevak

 The final score of the course is composed of:

-- Active participation in the course discussions
+- Active participation in class and discussions (10%)

 - Extra reading material composed of recent papers will become available through blackboard.

 - You have to sign up for courses and exams (including retakes) in uSis.
 Check this link for information about how to register for courses.